Sailo Guidelines - Eco Sunscreens

 Most chemical sunscreens and body lotions contain toxic chemicals that when applied prior to entering the ocean can seep into the water.
 In turn these chemicals damage marine life and their sensitive ecosystem.
 The threat that sunscreen presents is problematic due to the fact that corals are endangered and also face other pressures due to climate change.
-The following is information what you can do to be a more environmentally conscious ocean user:
+The following is information what you can do to be a more environmentally conscious sea or ocean explorer on your Sailo boat rental anywhere in the world:

 Avoid Chemical Sunscreens